Gabriel Davis Player Prop Bets for the NFL Playoffs | Buffalo vs. New England 1/15/2022

 Matchup vs. New England

-- Davis, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In four matchups, Davis has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Patriots.

-- The Patriots have the NFL's second-ranked pass defense this season, yielding 202.2 yards per game through the air.
+- The 202.2 yards per game the Patriots are allowing through the air makes them the NFL's second-ranked pass defense.

-- At 1.2 passing TDs conceded per game, the Patriots defense is ranked fourth in the NFL.
+- At 1.2 passing TDs allowed per game, the Patriots defense is ranked fourth in the NFL.

 Recent Performances

-- Against the Jets in Week 18, Davis picked up 39 yards on three receptions (14 targets).
+- Against the Jets in Week 18, Davis racked up 39 yards on three receptions (14 targets).

-- Davis' stat line over his last three outings includes six grabs for 79 yards.
-He put up 26.3 yards per game, and was targeted 17 times.
+- In his last three games, Davis' six receptions (on 17 targets) have led to 79 receiving yards (26.3 per game).

 Davis' Buffalo Teammates